League of Resident Theatres

-To communicate with the Federal Government through the National Endowment for the Arts and the American Arts Alliance and to keep those agencies apprised of the needs and status of LORT's membership.
+LORT was formed by the largest of regional theatres to combat unions.
+Membership is restricted to US theatres considered as "non-profit" by the Internal Revenue Service.

 History

 The League of Resident Theatres was formally established on 18 March 1966 by Peter Zeisler, managing director of the Minnesota Theatre Company (a.k.a. the Guthrie Theater), Thomas Fichandler, general manager of Arena Stage, and Morris Kaplan, an attorney.
 Peter Zeisler was appointed the first president, with Thomas Finchandler as vice president and William Bushnell, manager of Baltimore's Center Stage, as secretary.
 There were 26 member theaters at the organization's founding.
 Until then resident theater troupes negotiated individual contracts with Equity; most of them used modifications of commercial theater contracts.
 In some instances the theaters operated under the terms of Equity's new stock contract, however, resident theater managers have long felt burdened by what they call Equity's "one production" type of contract used on Broadway.